BAMresearch/SyFoS/docs/source/parameters.rst

 Hamaker constant :math:`A`
 --------------------------

 Van der Waals described the force needed to bring single neutral molecules from infinte to finite separation, now well known as van der Waals force :math:`F_{vdW}`.
 Hamaker transferred this concept to bulk materials by using pairwise summation approximation.
 This way the interactions and attractive forces of bodies can be described for different geometries, such as sphere/plane as appropriate for AFM measurements (tip/sample), by means of the Hamaker constant, which ranges from 1 to 450 zJ.
+All material specific Hamaker constants in SyFoS are for ambient conditions.

 .. _parameters experiment: